rewolc/task-only/README.md

 There are a required and no match login\password alert.

-I'de deployed it on 'https://login-page-flame.vercel.app/' , check it out To go to the entered-page( pagination maded via `react-router`) enter login : 'steve.jobs@example.com' and password : 'password'
+I've deployed it on 'https://login-page-flame.vercel.app/' , check it out To go to the entered-page( pagination maded via `react-router`) enter login : 'steve.jobs@example.com' and password : 'password'

 ## Installation and Setup Instructions